devlaming/mgreml/README.md

  README.md | 6 +++---
  1 file changed, 3 insertions(+), 3 deletions(-)
  ```
 which tells you which files were changed.

-If you have modified the `mgreml` source code, `git pull` may fail with an error such as `error: Your local changes to the following files would be overwritten by merge:`.
+If you have modified the `mgreml` source code yourself, `git pull` may fail with an error such as `Your local changes to the following files would be overwritten by merge`.

 In case the Python dependencies have changed, you can update the `mgreml` environment with